domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 I drop it on the one, f****k the two three. --Redman, American Rapper, in "Can't Wait"

 There's pork chop in every beer. --J.W. (personal conversation)

+I tell you, you all won't find another [wo]man like me. --Lipscomb, in a film by Les Blank (American Filmmaker) titled, "A Well Spent Life"